 - Frequent or painful/burning urination

 - Occasionally, in advanced cases, there may be fever, vomiting, severe pain or even fainting episodes.

-Complications – Pelvic infections and PID can be a cause of significant morbidity and may have long lasting outcomes including:
+Complications – Pelvic infections and PID can be a cause of significant morbidity and may have long-lasting outcomes including:

 - It is the leading cause of infertility, about 1 in 8 women having a history of PID can have difficulty in getting pregnant.

-- It may lead to chronic pelvic pain in about 25% women.
+- It may lead to chronic pelvic pain in about 25% of women.
 They may have pain related to menstrual cycles or may have persistent lower abdominal pain.

-- PID leads to formation of adhesions i.e scar tissue in or around fallopian tubes which significantly increases the chances of Ectopic pregnancy ( pregnancy implanted outside the cavity of uterus that can lead to serious life-threatening complications)
+- PID leads to the formation of adhesions i.e scar tissue in or around fallopian tubes which significantly increases the chances of Ectopic pregnancy ( pregnancy implanted outside the cavity of the uterus that can lead to serious life-threatening complications)

 - In the long-term, recurrent pelvic infection, especially with HPV, can be a precursor of cervical cancer.

 Causes and Risk factors – PID is generally considered to be a polymicrobial infection, i.e it is caused by multiple micro-organisms.
 These generally include bacterial pathogens like Chlamydia and Neisseria along with a number of other pathogens like Gardnerella, Mycoplasma, Trichomonas, Herpes Simplex Virus-2 and various anaerobic bacteria that may be transmitted by sexual contact and are found in the vagina.
 Hence, it comes as no surprise that PID results primarily from unprotected sexual intercourse in most cases.
 However, there may be other causes for the development of the infection and the following factors may increase the risk of a woman suffering from PID: